Photoshop 1 Online Section 0713

 Each week of the course will run on a Tuesday to Monday schedule with a homework assignment due by the end of each Monday.

 Each Sunday or Monday I will send the class an email outlining the next week's activities.
 I will send a second email later in the week with comments about the graded homework.
 Other class emails will be sent as needed.
+My emails will be sent to the email address that you provided when you registered at SRJC.
+The sender is identified as GU.Weblink@santarosa.edu.
+Please update any change to your email address using the SRJC Student Portal.

 A typical week's activities

 Our Schedule page is the key page from which to access the course materials and understand what needs to be done each week.
-I suggest bookmarking this page.
+I suggest bookmarking that page.
 I recommend the following sequence for each week:

 - Complete the reading assignments specified on the Schedule page.
 For example, for class 1, read Getting Started, Overview and Tutorial Guidelines and Tutorial 1 from the textbook, and Lesson 1.
 You will likely need to read them more than once.
 When reading a textbook Tutorial (chapter) for the first time, I recommend that you just skim through the Guided Exercises.
 When working on the homework assignment, you will be asked to go back and complete each step in most of the Guided Exercises.